SueRtx/Capstone/README.md

 * SCSS

 ## Description
-A user for the website can view the dentist practice information that includes slide show, map and services offered by doctor & hygienist.
-Users can also download patient forms and send email from the contact page.
+ A user can choose the  light or dark mode  to  view the website.
+They are able to see  dental  practice information that includes slide show, map and services offered by doctor & hygienist.
+They can also download patient forms and send email from the contact page.

 ## Project Images